rnaimehaom/AutoGluon_on_Snowflake/README.md

-# SnowJellyBeans
+# Autogluon on Snowflake
-A collection of Snowflake UDF/UDTFs for parsing unstructured data
+A demonstration of using AutoML (AutoGluon) generated models natively in Snowflake